DevilXD/TwitchDropsMiner/README.md

 @wwj010 - For the Chinese (简体中文) translation corrections and revisions.
 @nwvh - For the entirety of the Czech (Čeština) translation.
 @ThisIsCyreX - For the entirety of the German (Deutsch) translation.
+@Shofuu - For the entirety of the Spanish (Español) translation.
 @zarigata - For the entirety of the Portuguese (Português) translation.
 @alikdb - For the entirety of the Turkish (Türkçe) translation.
 @roobini-gamer - For the entirety of the French (Français) translation.